arvados/arvados-vscode-cwl-training/README.md

 ## 1. SSH Setup

 1. (Windows only) Install git for windows [https://git-scm.com/download/win](https://git-scm.com/download/win)
+   1. Choose "64-bit Git for Windows Setup".
+It does not require admin privileges to install.
+   1. Hit "Next" a bunch of times to accept the defaults
+   1. The most important things is that "install git bash" and "install OpenSSH" are enabled.
+   1. At the end of the installation, you can launch tick a box to git bash directly.
+   1. Open "Git Bash" (installed in the "Git" folder of the start menu)
-1. Open bash shell (installed with git for Windows)
+1. From an open bash shell
    1. Shell: Run `ssh-keygen`
+      1. Hit enter to save to a default location
+      1. You can choose to protect the key with a password, or just hit enter for no password.
-   1. Shell: Look for `Your public key has been saved in /c/Users/MyUsername/.ssh/id_rsa.pub`
+   1. Shell: Look for a message like `Your public key has been saved in /c/Users/MyUsername/.ssh/id_rsa.pub`
    1. Shell: Run `cat /c/Users/MyUsername/.ssh/id_rsa.pub`
-   1. Shell: Highlight and copy the lines starting with `ssh-rsa …`
+   1. Shell: Use the pointer to highlight and copy the lines starting with `ssh-rsa …` up to the next blank line.
+Right click and select "Copy"
-1. Open Arvados workbench
+1. Open Arvados workbench 2.
+If necessary, go to the user menu and select "Go to Workbench 2"
    1. Workbench: Go to `SSH keys` in the user menu
    1. Workbench:Click `+Add new ssh key`
    1. Workbench: Paste the key into `Public key` and enter something for `name`